turnyi/dotfiles/config/readme.md

 # Macros example multiple cursors:

-Search for a word normal mode /var
-2. can -> const
-3. press. to repeat it
+Search for a word normal mode /var 2. cgn -> const 3. press. to repeat it

 # Generic key binds

 There are several general key binds that are the default keybindings and are not mentioned here

 # Tabs key binds

 <C-s><C-w> Save and close tab
 <C-S-w> Close tab
 <C-t> open new

 # Diagnostic Keybinds:

 <ga> shows element info including type,module etc
 <\t> shows errors of file